LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-is-very-wrong-with-this-world.md

 &nbsp;

-And there it is, the drug has just appeared again, and you didn’t even notice.
+And there it is, the drug has just appeared again, and you didn't even notice.
 Maybe.

 &nbsp;